 Visit https://oag.ca.gov/fingerprints/locations to locate Live Scan sites.
 Most local law enforcement agencies in California have Live Scan equipment.
 Hours of operation and fees vary, so please contact the Live Scan site directly for information.

 Using Live Scan can help speed your licensure because the Board receives fingerprint results from this new technology much quicker than through the manual card process.
-On average, Live Scan results take 1-2 weeks, while a manual fingerprint card can take 1-2 months.
-(Processing time at DOJ and FBI can vary.)
+Please refer to Processing Times for current timeframes.

 - For a fill and print Request for Live Scan Service form.